-The core can encrypt 128 bytes per clock cycle.
+The core can encrypt 128 bit per clock cycle.

-The throughput is 37.5 G bytes/second if it is working with a 300 MHz clock.
+The throughput is 38.4~G bit /second (= 4.8~G bytes/sec) if it is working with a 300~MHz clock.

 Testbench

 The file "testbench/simulation.do" is a batch file for ModelSim to compile the HDL files, setup the wave file, and begin function simulation.
 In order to make it work properly, the working directory of ModelSim must be the directory of "testbench".